konetipavankalyan626/netflix_sql_project/README.md

 ```
 ## Findings and Conclusion

-#### •Content Distribution: Netflix hosts a diverse range of movies and TV shows, but movies dominate the catalog.
-TV shows have seen rapid growth in recent years
+#### • Content Distribution: Netflix hosts a diverse range of movies and TV shows, but movies dominate the catalog.
+TV shows have seen rapid growth in recent years.

+#### • Audience Ratings: The most frequent rating is TV-MA, followed by TV-14.
+This shows Netflix primarily caters to adult and mature audiences.

+#### • Geographic Presence: The USA has the largest number of titles, followed by India, UK, and Canada, highlighting Netflix’s global reach and India’s importance as a growth market.